Contracting in China? Mistranslations Can Kill You In Court, So Get an English to Chinese Legal Translator In Your Corner

 To be clear, Chinese courts, lawyers, and businesspeople will only deal with contracts that follow Chinese law.
 Chinese law, in turn, is more focused on basic terms of a deal and the motivation of the contracting parties.
 Therefore, lengthy contract provisions that were drafted to avoid case law or certain legal precedents are not fully honored, if at all, in Chinese courts.

 Furthermore, Chinese businesspeople will likely not object to overly complex contract language when making a deal.
 Rather, they will simply sign the contract knowing that the complex, overwritten provisions will be rejected by a Chinese court anyway.
 Thus, foreign contract drafters with convoluted contractual provisions are simply shooting themselves in the foot by drafting such complexity into a contract.

 What does this mean for your business?
 Simplicity is key in dealing with Chinese businesses.
-A seasoned English to Chinese legal translation service can help you translate your business contracts to Simplified Chinese.
+A seasoned English to Chinese legal translation service that uses trustworthy Mandarin Chinese translators can help you translate your business contracts to Simplified Chinese.

 That kind of foresight is vital to business deals with China.
 The best part is that English to Chinese legal translation services pay for themselves.
 Stated differently, the considerable money you save by avoiding litigation will likely be far more than the money you pay to a professional legal translation service.

 In sum, if you want to use your English-language contract in a deal with a Chinese business in China, expect to have a Chinese-language version – in simple, non-legalese language – ready to go.
 The way to do that is by hiring a professional legal translation service that specializes in translating English legal documents to Simplified Chinese.